 Yellow River Game Ranch is a popular destination to encounter, feed and pet animals.
 Located 2 1/2 miles east of Stone Mtn on Hwy 78, it offers a chance to meet wildlife on a close and personal basis.
 Stroll along a mile-long trail on 24 wooded acres and encounter white-tailed deer, bunnies, buffalo, sheep, kid goats, black bears and more!

-New Gallery 1/2017, Share a Coke with Atlanta, features photographs from 12 creative, entrepreneurial Atlantans who are both capturing and cultivating the unique spirit of the city.
+Share a Coke with Atlanta, features photographs from 12 creative, entrepreneurial Atlantans who are both capturing and cultivating the unique spirit of the city.
 Each image in the “Share a Coke with Atlanta” gallery celebrates the connection between Atlanta, the beverage that was born here and the talented people who call the city home.
 The gallery will be on display at the World of Coca-Cola through May.